- API surface:

 v1

-The /v1/webhooks/* routes are shared across all channels.
+/v1/webhooks/* routes are shared across all channels.
 The same routes serve sms, voice, otp, whatsapp, and email - you pick the channel with the service_type field when you create a webhook.
-For the WhatsApp event payloads delivered to these webhooks, see the Karibu WhatsApp API reference.
+For the WhatsApp event payloads delivered to these webhooks, see the Karibu WhatsApp API reference.1.
+Overview

 2. Authentication & host